deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/mongodb/vector-search.md

 ### What is $vector Search and how does it differ from the knn Beta operator in $search?

-`$vector` Search is a new aggregation stage in MongoDB Atlas that lets you execute an Approximate Nearest Neighbor query with MongoDB Query Language filtering `(e.g., “$eq” or “$gte”)`.
+`$vector` Search is a new aggregation stage in MongoDB Atlas that lets you execute an Approximate Nearest Neighbor query with MongoDB Query Language filtering `(e.g., "$eq" or "$gte")`.
 This stage will be supported on Atlas clusters version 6.0 and higher.
 The knn Beta operator in $search will continue to be supported as well.

 ### What is ANN?